rwngallego/lat/README.md

-lat
+LAT Framework - PHP
 ===

-LAT framework - PHP
+It is a framework made for PHP that covers the basics and let you to use the PHP plain features "as is" :)